survival-lumc/ValidationCompRisks/Prediction_CSC.md

 ```

 <img src="imgs/Prediction_CSC/cal-1.png" width="672" style="display: block; margin: auto;" />
+Calibration plot suggests that the prediction model seems to
+overestimate the actual risk, especially at the lower and higher values
+of the estimated risk.

+##### 2.1.1.2 Numerical summaries of calibration using pseudovalues

 ``` r
 # We can extract predicted and observed, observed will depend on degree of smoothing (bandwidth)